glkathrotiya/glkathrotiya.github.io/_posts/2016-03-25-Importing-ZPK-and-ZMK-into-Thales-Payshield-9000-HSM.markdown

 **Import ZPK**

-The following ZPK shared by comunicating party, is encrypted under ZMK
+The following ZPK shared by communicating party, is encrypted under ZMK

     ZPK encrypted under ZMK: AC4D3C5F603C1B502E5F45668A155C25
+    KCV: AFDA4F

 From the host application, send the **A6** commands with required arguments as following,